Alescev/DomainIPSearchTool/README.md

 # URLscanInternetFinder

-This Python script performs a bulk search of domains using the urlscan.io API and Bing Search.
+This Python script performs a bulk search of domains using the urlscan.io API and Bing Search API.

 ## Features